 Master’s degree requests due if you wish to be included in Commencement ceremonies

 Revised Thesis due to Thesis Advisor and Second Reader.
 (Please check with advisor and readers as to whether they prefer hard copy or electronic copy).

-This is also a good time to set up an ETD (Electronic Thesis/Dissertation) account and explore their submission requirements and thesis publication and access options.
+This is also a good time to set up an ETD (Electronic Thesis/Dissertation) account and explore the submission requirements and thesis publication and access options.

-Final thesis due to Thesis Advisors and Second Readers, together with a filled-in hard copy of the “Master’s Supervisory Committee Approval Form.”
+Final thesis due to Thesis Advisors with a filled-in hard copy of the “Master’s Supervisory Committee Approval Form.”

 Last day to submit a Master’s Degree Request

 Master’s Supervisory Committee Approval Form.
 The Spring Festival is an excellent opportunity to get your Thesis Advisor and Second Reader’s signatures on your Master’s Supervisory Committee Approval Forms.
 If anyone on your committee is not planning to be at the Spring Festival, it is strongly recommended that you get their signatures before the Spring Festival.
 Getting signatures on this form is your responsibility.
-You can submit the hard copy of the approval form with all advisor and student signatures to the IAS Grad Office by June 8.
-In this case the Grad Office will deliver this form to the Graduate School for you.
-If you do not have your form to the Graduate Office by end of day on June 8, you will be responsible for delivering the signed form to the Graduate School on the Seattle Campus before 5:00 p.m. on Friday, June 12 or scanning and uploading with your ETD submission by 11:59 p.m. on Friday, June 12.
+You are responsible for scanning and uploading this form with your ETD submission by 11:59 p.m. on Friday, June 8.
 See approval form for instructions.